Support, Accommodations, And Jobs For People With ADHD

 While most people with an ADHD diagnosis develop symptoms during childhood, the disorder often persists into adulthood.
 Adult ADHD can impact an individual’s relationships, mental and physical health, and social life.
 Particularly when living with unmanaged ADHD, people can also struggle in professional life.
 Individuals with ADHD can experience several obstacles in the workplace, including trouble focusing, being attentive to detail, and prioritizing projects.

 Despite the challenges associated with ADHD, the disorder can also be marked by creative thinking, high energy, and unique problem-solving skills—traits that are useful in a range of careers.
-For example, in a study titled “Thinking ‘Outside the Box’: Unconstrained Creative Generation in Adults with Attention Deficit Hyperactivity Disorder”, researchers found that college students with ADHD exhibited more creativity than those without ADHD when tasked with projects that utilized their inventiveness.
+For example, in a study titled “Thinking ‘Outside the Box:' Unconstrained Creative Generation in Adults with Attention Deficit Hyperactivity Disorder,” researchers found that college students with ADHD exhibited more creativity than those without ADHD when tasked with projects that utilized their inventiveness.

 Treatment for ADHD can help individuals limit the negative effects of their symptoms in the workplace.
 Typically, medication, therapy, or a combination of both are used to manage ADHD symptoms.

-The ADHD brain can be an asset
+How can the ADHD brain be an asset?

 Mental health speaker Mike Veny lives with mental illnesses like depression, OCD, and anxiety.
 However, he's built a career speaking publicly about mental health.
 He often travels the country speaking at events and promotes his mental illnesses as assets instead of liabilities.